celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Create Accounts from the `ReleaseGold` contracts

 In order to participate on the network (lock gold, vote, validate) from a `ReleaseGold` contract, we need to create an Account at the address of the `ReleaseGold` contract.
 In the Baklava network, you can look up your Beneficiary address in [the published mapping](https://gist.githubusercontent.com/nategraf/a87f9c2e488ab2d38a0a3c09f5d4ca2b/raw) to find your `ReleaseGold` contract addresses.
-If you are a genesis validator, your two Beneficary addresses will be the provided `CELO_VALIDATOR_ADDRESS` and `CELO_VALIDATOR_GROUP_ADDRESS`.
+If you are a genesis validator, your two Beneficary addresses will be the provided `CELO_VALIDATOR_BENEFICIARY_ADDRESS` and `CELO_VALIDATOR_GROUP_BENEFICIARY_ADDRESS`.

+{% hint style="info" %}
+An earlier version of this document set the beneficiary addresses to `CELO_VALIDATOR_ADDRESS` and `CELO_VALIDATOR_GROUP_ADDRESS`, but the attestation service expects these to refer to the `ReleaseGold` contract, so please move your beneficiary addresses to reflect the environment variables above.
+{% endhint %}

 ```bash
 # On your local machine